- Which space creates an entrapment hazard in a home elevator?

 Plastic space guards are about 15 pounds each.
 Metal space guards are about 32 pounds.

 Yes.
-Homeowners may select a third party of their choosing for measurement and/or installation of space guards and will be reimbursed for the reasonable costs associated with measurement and/or installation of space guards with appropriate documentation (e.g., invoices).
+Homeowners who register for this Recall to Inspect may select a third party of their choosing for measurement and/or installation of space guards but must notify us of their preference in advance so that we can provide their preferred contractor with the program specifications and reimbursement limits.
+Such contractors will be reimbursed directly for the reasonable costs associated with measurement and/or installation of space guards by providing us with appropriate documentation (e.g., invoices) and acknowledgements.
 If you have any questions regarding what reasonable costs will be reimbursed, please contact us for further information at 1-800-285-9862 (Toll-Free) or reach out via email at info@homelevator-safety.com.

 Yes.
 Homeowners may request self-installation of space guards.
 All instructions and materials required for measurement and space guard installation will be provided to homeowners free of charge.